horacephair/horacephair.github.io/index.md

 ### BSA
 <em>Kim and Ed (and sometimes the kids), plus cat Harley</em>

-* Guest space in the bunk-bed room:
+* Guest space in the bunk-bed room: Danne

 ### Incottagnito
 <em>Alexis and cat Hazel</em>